nrfconnect/sdk-nrf/samples/nrf_rpc/protocols_serialization/server/README.rst

     .. group-tab:: nRF54l15 DK

-        By default, the nRF54L15 DK uses the ``uart20`` peripheral for shell and logging purposes, and the ``uart21`` peripheral for sending OpenThread and Bluetooth remove procedure calls (RPCs).
+        By default, the nRF54L15 DK uses the ``uart20`` peripheral for shell and logging purposes, and the ``uart21`` peripheral for sending OpenThread and Bluetooth remote procedure calls (RPCs).

         The ``uart21`` peripheral is configured to use the following pins: